vuongducphuong/documentation/content/applications/sales/subscriptions/upselling.rst

 .. image:: upselling/subscriptions-updates.png
   :align: center
-  :alt: Visualize all your subscriptions updates with Odoo Subscriptions
+  :alt: Visualize all your subscriptions updates with Leansoft Subscriptions

 In addition, by clicking on the *Sales* button, you have a summary of your sales orders in a list view.